Multiple myeloma: Other measures

 In addition to direct treatment of the plasma cell proliferation, bisphosphonates (e.g., pamidronate or zoledronic acid) are routinely administered to prevent fractures; they have also been observed to have a direct antitumor effect even in people without known skeletal disease.
 If needed, red blood cell transfusions or erythropoietin can be used for management of anemia.

 Side effects

-Chemotherapies and stem cell transplants can cause unwanted bleedings and may require platelet transfusions.
-It was seen that platelet transfusions for people undergoing a chemotherapy or a stem cell transplantation for the prevention of bleeding events had different effects on the number of participants with a bleeding event, the number of days on which a bleeding occurred, the mortality secondary to bleeding and the number of platelet transfusions depending on the way they were used (therapeutic, depending on a threshold, different dose schedules or prophylactic).
+Chemotherapies and stem cell transplants can cause unwanted bleeding and may require platelet transfusions.
+It was seen that platelet transfusions for people undergoing chemotherapy or stem cell transplantation for the prevention of bleeding events had different effects on the number of participants with a bleeding event, the number of days on which bleeding occurred, the mortality secondary to bleeding and the number of platelet transfusions depending on the way they were used (therapeutic, depending on a threshold, different dose schedules or prophylactic).